robbievanleeuwen/section-properties/examples/README.rst

 Examples Gallery
 ================

-Here is a gallery or examples demonstrating what *sectionproperties* can do!
+Here is a gallery of examples demonstrating what *sectionproperties* can do!